BorisThoris/Man_Group_Assignment_2023/README.md

 - **_compute_cumulative_probabilities**: Calculates the cumulative probabilities.

 - **_find_insert_position**: Binary search function used to swiftly find the suitable interval for a generated random probability.

-### Insights
-- **Error Handling**: `RandomGen` class has comprehensive error checks for data integrity, ensuring that users provide valid input.
-This is crucial for maintaining the reliability of generated random numbers.

-- **Data Processing**: The class also processes the provided data, such as merging duplicate numbers and summing their respective probabilities.

-- **Efficiency**: Binary search in `next_num()` ensures swift lookup times.
-This improves efficiency, especially for larger lists.

-### Limitations
-1. Only integers with an absolute value ≤ 10^9 are permitted.
-2. The probabilities must sum to 1.0.
-3. The length of the numbers and probabilities lists cannot exceed 1000.

 ---